July 25-30, 2022

-Remember all blue, red, and green sessions are open to all attendees, whether you've purchased a full conference pass or a single session pass
+Remember all blue sessions are open to all attendees, whether you've purchased a full conference pass, virtual pass, or a single session pass

 Where to find the Zoom link to the workshop

-If you are logged into your conference schedule, you will be able to click into the session you are interested in attending.
+If attending a virtual workshop, once you are logged into your conference schedule, you will be able to click into the virtual session you are interested in attending.
 Once in the session description, a yellow Zoom button will appear 10 minutes before the session starts.
 Click the button and it will launch Zoom and you will be in the workshop.

-The videos will be shared with full conference pass holders and single workshop pass holders who have saved the workshop to their schedule (including those who attended live on Zoom).
-Recorded videos will be sent at the end of each day of the conference.
+Only virtual workshops will be recorded.
+The videos will be shared with conference pass holders who have saved the workshop to their schedule (including those who attended live on Zoom).
 Registrants will have access to all sessions for 6 months.